-Financial assets/ financial liabilities Fair value as at Fair value hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship of unobservable inputs to fair value 31/12/16 31/12/15 6) Private equity investments (see note 22) 20 per cent equity investment in Rocket Corp Limited engaged in refining and distribution of fuel products in A land - CU5,359,000; ent investment in Rocket t in Rocket Corp Limited engaged in refining and distribution of fuel products in A land - CU5,285,000 Litty ent in mited ent in Rocket the discounte cash flow method was used to capture the present value of the expected future economic benefits to be derived from the ownership of these investees. approach - in this approach, the discounted cash flow method was used to capture the present value of the expected Long-term revenue growth rates, taking into account management's experience and knowledge of market conditions of the specific industries, ranging from 4.9 to 5.5 per cent (2015: 4.8 - 5.4 per cent).
-A slight increase in the long-term revenue growth rates used in isolation would result in a significant increase in the fair value. (note 1) and CU5,28 10 per cent equity investment in E Plus Limited engaged in Shoe manufacturing in A land - CU360,000 economic benefits to be derived from the ownership of these Long-term pre-tax operating margin taking into account management's experience and knowledge of market conditions of the specific industries, ranging from 5- 12 per cent (2015: 5 - 10 per cent).
+Financial assets/ financial liabilities Fair value as at Fair value hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship of unobservable inputs to fair value 31/12/16 31/12/15 6) Private equity investments (see note 22) 20 per cent equity investment in Rocket Corp Limited engaged in refining and distribution of fuel products in A land - CU5,359,000; 20 per cent equity investment in Rocket Corp Limited engaged in refining and distribution of fuel products in A land - Income approach - in this approach, the discounted cash flow method was used to capture the present value of the expected future economic benefits to be derived from the ownership of these investees.
+Long-term revenue growth rates, taking into account management's experience and knowledge of market conditions of the specific industries, ranging from 4.9 to 5.5 per cent (2015: 4.8 - 5.4 per cent).
+A slight increase in the long-term revenue growth rates used in isolation would result in a significant increase in the fair value. (note 1) and 10 per cent equity investment in E Plus Limited engaged in Shoe manufacturing in A land - CU360,000 economic benefits to derived from the owners of these investees.
+Long-term pre-tax operating margin taking into account management's experience and knowledge of market conditions of the specific industries, ranging from 5- 12 per cent (2015: 5 - 10 per cent).
 A significant increase in the long-term pretax operating margin used in isolation would result in a significant increase in the fair value.
 Weighted average cost of capital (WACC), determined using a Capital Asset Pricing Model, ranging from 11.9 to 12.5 per cent (2015: 11.2 to 12.1 per cent).
-A slight increase in the WACC used in isolation would result in a significant decrease in the fair value. (note 2) Discount for lack of marketability, determined by reference to the share price of listed entities in similar industries, ranging from 5 - 20 per cent (2015: 4 - 19 per cent).
+Discount for lack of marketability, determined by reference to the share price of listed entities in similar industries, ranging from 5 - 20 per cent (2015: 4 - 19 per cent).
 A significant increase in the discount for lack of marketability used in isolation would result in a significant decrease in the fair value.